 For Motzi-Matzah, every person with a Kaarah eats two Kezaytim of Matzah; one Kezayit of the Kohen Matzah and one Kezayit of the Levi Matzah.
 If this is too hard, one may suffice with one Kezayit comprised from both of those Matzot.
 The pieces of the Kohen and Levi Matzah are eaten together, and not one after the other.
-One without a Kaarah is given a bit of the Kohen and Levi Matzah supplemented by other Matzah; they need eat only one Kezayit in total.
-[For Motzi-Matzah, one follows the stricter opinion that measures a Kezayit as Chaim Naeh 29 grams, Chazon Ish is at least 50 grams.]
+One without a Kaarah is given a bit of the Kohen and Levi Matzah are eaten together, is given a bit of the Kohen and Levi Matzah, one without a Kaarah is given a bit of the Kohen and Levi Matzah, one follows the stricter opinion that measures a Kezayit as Chaim Naeh 29 grams, Chazon Ish is at least 50 grams.]